a13xe/Kali-Purple-alongside-Windows/README.md

 ### `✅ Step 4:` Boot from the Kali Linux USB Drive

-- Insert the bootable USB drive into your computer's USB port.
+- Insert the bootable USB drive into your computer's USB port
 - Restart your computer and enter the BIOS or UEFI settings.
 The process for accessing BIOS/UEFI varies depending on your computer manufacturer.
-Usually, you can do this by pressing a key like `Del`, `F2`, `F12`, or `Esc` during boot.
+Usually, you can do this by pressing a key like `Del`, `F2`, `F12`, or `Esc` during boot
-- In the BIOS/UEFI settings, change the boot order to prioritize the USB drive (or DVD drive if you're using a DVD) over the internal storage, or simply override the boot.
+- In the BIOS/UEFI settings, change the boot order to prioritize the USB drive (or DVD drive if you're using a DVD) over the internal storage, or simply override the boot
-- Save the changes and exit the BIOS/UEFI settings using `F10`.
+- Save the changes and exit the BIOS/UEFI settings using `F10`

 ### `✅ Step 5:` Start the Kali Linux Installation

-- When your computer restarts, it should boot from the Kali Linux USB drive.
+- When your computer restarts, it should boot from the Kali Linux USB drive
 - You'll be presented with the Kali Linux boot menu.
-Choose the `Graphical Install` option to start the installation process.
+Choose the `Graphical Install` option to start the installation process
+- Select your preferred language, location, and keyboard layout, etc.

 <div align="center">
 <img width=100% src="https://github.com/AlexeyLepov/Kali-Purple-alongside-Windows/assets/77492646/deaa4838-7b8d-4337-be39-77569aea472e">
 </div>

-### `✅ Step 6:` Configure Kali Linux Installation

-- Select your preferred language, location, and keyboard layout, etc.
-- Set up your hostname for the Kali Linux system (you can leave the domain empty).
-- Create a user with a strong root password.
-- Configure the network (you may need to provide details like Wi-Fi credentials if you're using a wireless connection).

-### `✅ Step 7:` Partitioning and Disk Setup
+### `✅ Step 6:` Partitioning and Disk Setup

-- Select the disk you want to use for installation.
+- Select the disk that you have shrunk
 - Select the first option: **`Guided - Use the largest continuous free space`**
-- Review and confirm the partition changes.
+- Review and confirm the partition changes

-### `✅ Step 8:` Install the System
+### `✅ Step 7:` Install the System

-- The installer will proceed to install Kali Linux onto the selected disk.
+- The installer will proceed to install Kali Linux onto the selected disk
-- During the installation, you may be asked to set up the system clock and configure the package manager.
-Choose the appropriate options based on your location and preferences.
 - The installer will prompt you to install the GRUB boot loader.
-Confirm the installation on the same disk where Kali Linux is being installed.
+Confirm the installation on the same disk where Kali Linux is being installed

-### `✅ Step 9:` Complete the Installation
+### `✅ Step 8:` Complete the Installation

-- Once the installation is complete, the installer will prompt you to remove the installation media (USB/DVD) and press 'Enter' to reboot the system.
+- Once the installation is complete, the installer will prompt you to remove the installation media (USB/DVD) and press 'Enter' to reboot the system
-- Remove the USB drive or DVD and hit 'Enter' to restart.
+- Remove the USB drive or DVD and hit 'Enter' to restart
-- After the system reboots, you'll be presented with the Kali Linux login screen.
+- After the system reboots, you'll be presented with GRUB loader

 ### `❗❗ Note: ❗❗`

 If you encounter any problems while at the stage `Select and Install Software` or `Install the Base System`, you should click on the `Go Back` button and try to install the GRUB loader first.
-After that, click on `Go Back` again and there should be no problem with installing the software.
+After that, click on `Go Back` again and there should be no problem with installing the software

 ### `🎉 Congrats! 🎉`

-- You have successfully installed Kali Linux on your system.
-Remember to keep your system updated and secure by applying regular updates and using Kali Linux responsibly.
+You have successfully installed Kali Purple.
+Remember to keep your system updated and secure by applying regular updates and using it responsibly

-- Enter terminal `Ctrl+Alt+T` and type:

 ```bash
 sudo apt-get update
 sudo apt-get upgrade
 ```

-- You may also be interested in [Kali Linux initial setup](https://github.com/a13xe/Kali-initial-setup).